 So here we go:

 Hi!
 I know you’re not primarily a travel blog but I like your personality, so I thought I’d pick your brain a little, if you’re willing.

 Do you know if Versailles (the chateau, grounds and gardens, Petite Trianon and Hameau) are open for touring on December 24th — the day before Christmas — for the whole day?

-Please note that December 24th is not a holiday by any means, although most shops and business close earlier that day.
-In France, Christmas is celebrated by pretty much every one (it’s really a family holiday, not really a Christian holiday anymore), so on that day every gets home earlier to get ready for the big night.
+Please note that December 24th is not a holiday by any means, although most shops and businesses close earlier that day.
+In France, Christmas is celebrated by pretty much everyone (it’s really a family holiday, not really a Christian holiday anymore), so on that day everyone gets home earlier to get ready for the big night.

 How about a reputable and reasonably-priced guide or tour to help get us out there from Paris and back?